jamaljs/jamaljs/README.md

 Simply; creating dom nodes with programmatic way.
 Complex way: There soo many javascript frameworks hanging around and i wanted to make a protest to this community.
 You don't need a framework for every thing, just use jQuery or write yourself.

+Simply; you have an ajax call and this call appends new content to your DOM.
+Don't write html yourself, just use a jml tag function to render content.

 [☮ Respects to Vanilla.js 💚💜💝](http://vanilla-js.com/)

 ### Whom is it for?